 Basilica of Our Lady of Victories

-Camberwell
+Burke Road, Camberwell

-T.W.
-Magahy & Son, of Cork, Ireland 1920
+Built T.W.
+Magahy & Son, Cork, Ireland 1920

-3 manuals, 38 speaking stops, el. pn.
+3 manuals, 38 speaking stops, tubular-pneumatic action

-The foundation stone of the Church of Our Lady of Victories was laid on 25 May 1913, replacing an earlier church-school building dedicated to St John Berchman opened in 1887.
-The cost of the building was worked out at 45,869 stones at a cost of 10 shillings each.
-The building was opened on 6 December 1918 before a crowd estimated at 80,000.
-It was designed by the prominent Catholic architect A.A.
-Fritsch, a local resident, and the initial design included a massive campanile, later pruned from the plan; Sacré-Coeur in Paris may have been an influence.
-The style was stated to be Lombardic romanesque and demonstrated a strong departure from Gothic, also shown in Melbourne from the1880s with Sacred Heart, St Kilda and in 1890s Sacred Heart, Carlton.
+The church was designed by the prominent Catholic architect A.A.
+Fritsch, a local resident, whose family owned the Fritsch Holzer brickworks in Camberwell Road, East Hawthorn.
+Augustus Andrew Fritsch (1866-1933) FRVIA was Victoria's premier Catholic architect and designed impressive churches at Rochester, Middle Park and Bairnsdale; he was also associated with Walter Burley Griffin in the building of Newman College, Parkville.6 The initial design included a massive campanile, later pruned from the plan7; Sacré-Coeur in Paris may have been an influence.
+The style was stated to be Lombardic Romanesque and demonstrated a strong departure from Gothic, also shown in Melbourne from the1880s with Sacred Heart, St Kilda and in 1890s Sacred Heart, Carlton.
 The building is diagonally placed across its elevated site and the prominent dome, clad in copper and crowned by a gilt statue of Our Lady of Victories, is a local landmark.
-Internally, the space under the crossing is notable with the focus on the massive reredos and its entablature.
+Internally, the space under the crossing is notable with the focus on the massive reredos and its entablature placed within an elegant enclosing apse.
 The stained glass is entirely the work of John Hardman & Sons, Birmingham.
+The overall dimensions of the building are: 170ft long, width across transepts 110ft; dome 135ft high.

 The organ was placed on a rear gallery and divided on either side of the massive window depicting the Battle of Lepanto.
 The drawstop console was placed centrally and connected to the windchests by tubular-pneumatic action.
 The Great and Choir were behind the left case, and the Swell and Pedal to the right.
 The oak casework includes the bass pipes of the Great Double Open Diapason 16 surmounted by two trumpet-blowing angels.
-The instrument was of particular note for the brilliance of its Great flue chorus, the rich array of string and flute registers, and its heavy pressure reeds, the Tuba being on 12 inch pressure.
+The instrument was of particular note for the brilliance of its Great flue chorus, the rich array of string and flute registers, and its heavy pressure reeds, the Tuba being on 12 inch pressure.10

 The 1920 specification follows: